Flutterando/modular/README.md

 ```

 By default, objects in Bind are singletons and lazy.
 When Bind is lazy, the object will only be instantiated when it is called for the first time.
-You can use 'lazy:false' if you want your object to be instantiated immediately.
+You can use 'lazy: false' if you want your object to be instantiated immediately (eager-loaded).

 ```dart
 Bind((i) => OtherWidgetNotLazy(), lazy: false),
 ```

-If you do not want the injected object to have a single instance, just use 'singleton: false', this will cause your object to be instantiated every time it is called
+If you want the injected object to be instantiated every time it is called (instead of being a singleton instance), you may simple pass `false` to the `singleton` parameter:

 ```dart
 Bind((i) => OtherWidgetNotLazy(), singleton: false),